The alarm clock rings and it’s 5 am.

 The oats contain a lot of fiber and are full of antioxidants, while berries are just the best fruit of all time.

-3. Greek Yogurt Parfait with Coconut Oil and Berries
+3. Yogurt Parfait with Hemp Seeds and Berries

 Greek yogurt has become very popular over the last several years and with good reason.
 It has twice the amount of protein as regular yogurt and also has a ton of other nutrients.